-A close up view of the Petite Gheete, showing how narrow and shallow it was.
-You might not be able to jump across it given the steep banks, but it was hardly an obstacle to infantry.
+A Close up view of the Petite Gheete, showing how narrow and shallow it was.
+You might not be able to step across it given the steep banks, but it was hardly an obstacle to infantry.
 Photo courtesy of Louis Kolkman.
 All rights reserved to him and it may not be used or republished without his permission.

-As Orkney's 17 battalions reformed on the opposite bank (possibly putting their socks and shoes back on) and moved up toward Autre-Eglise and the next "formidable" ditch of the Fagneton, they started to feel fire from the Bourbonist infantry there.
-At about sixty yards, the British and Danish battalions, in their three-rank lines, halted and started returning a devastating platoon fire, which was far more effective than the slow fire-by-ranks from the Bourbons in their five ranks.
+As Orkney's 17 battalions reformed on the far bank (putting their socks and shoes back on) and moved up toward Autre-Eglise and the next "formidable" ditch of the Fagneton.
+There they started to feel fire from the Bourbonist infantry.
+At about sixty yards, the British and Danish battalions, halted and started returning a devastating platoon fire, which was far more effective than the slow fire-by-ranks from the Bourbons in their five ranks.
 The Bourbonists started to waver and fall back.
 And the Allied infantry moved closer to Autre-Eglise.

 The main event commences.With the southern flank now secure, Marlborough gave Ouwerkerk the go-ahead to start his main cavalry charge.
 At the same time, he ordered his younger brother, Charles Churchill, to commence the main infantry attack on Ramillies.
 All of the Allied guns now opened up and started pummeling the village and the French batteries surrounding them.
 The French answered in kind, but not with the same weight.

 Finally, the Duke started sending messengers to Orkney to pull back from his attack on Autre-Eglise.
-Orkney, who was actually making progress in that sector, ignored these messengers whom he considered interferring with what he considered the verge of victory.
+Orkney, who was actually making progress in that sector, ignored these messengers whom he considered interfering with what he considered his impending victory.
 But Marlborough was worried that if Orkney's foot were successful in breaking through Autre-Eglise, they would be completely at the mercy of the 45 squadrons of French and Bavarian cavalry stationed on the plain behind.
 And he didn't want to commit his own cavalry on the northern flank to rescue them.
 He had other plans for them.

 The second Allied line of cavalry, under Hompesch, now came forward and executed their own charge, which threw the Maison du Roi back, and who were, in turn supported by their succeeding lines of horse under Chimay (the cavalry that Marsin had sent Villeroi days before).
 The charges went back and forth for over an hour, each side becoming exhausted.